Close Menu

 Ferry access reaches car-free islands like Isla Holbox and Isla Mujeres, where bicycles replace cars entirely.

-7. Unique Geological Formations
+7. Special Geological Formations

-Unique Geological Formations
+Special Geological Formations

 Hierve el Agua ranks among Mexico’s most incredible natural wonders.
 This petrified waterfall near Oaxaca represents one of only two such formations worldwide.